RBVI/stringApp/doc_automation.md

 `string add nodes`

-Add a new set of query nodes to an existing STRING network as well as their interactions with the nodes in the existing network.
+Adds a new set of query nodes to an existing STRING network as well as their interactions with the nodes in the existing network.

 ### Arguments